 Easy, isn’t it?

-38. Set up emergency info to help others help you in a case of emergency
+38. Set up emergency info to help others help you in the case of an emergency

 Let’s see how to set up emergency info on your Google Pixel: